-Step 2.
-Identify the normal operations of the system from the requirements.
-Verification and Validation on Module/ Sub-System and System Level: Simulate the normal operations of the chart, record simulation script files, record input and output patterns, and use trace files to examine state coverage in the waveform viewer.
-Modify the recorded script files and create additional test scripts if necessary.
-Playback the newly created script files, record input and output patterns, and use trace files to examine state coverage in the waveform viewer.
-Identify the boundary cases and failure conditions to test.
-Simulate the boundary cases and failure conditions, record simulation script files, record input and output patterns, and use trace files to examine state coverage in the waveform viewer.
-Modify the recorded script files and create additional test scripts if necessary.
-Playback the newly created script files, record input and output patterns, and use trace files to examine state coverage in the waveform viewer.
-Generate Prototype code from the model and ensure the generated code behaves the same as the model by comparing the output stimulus pattern with the output pattern from simulation.
+- Identify the normal operations of the system from the requirements. - Simulate the normal operations of the chart, record simulation script files, record input and output patterns, and use trace files to examine state coverage in the waveform viewer. - Modify the recorded script files and create additional test scripts if necessary. - Playback the newly created script files, record input and output patterns, and use trace files to examine state coverage in the waveform viewer. - Identify the boundary cases and failure conditions to test. - Simulate the boundary cases and failure conditions, record simulation script files, record input and output patterns, and use trace files to examine state coverage in the waveform viewer. - Modify the recorded script files and create additional test scripts if necessary. - Playback the newly created script files, record input and output patterns, and use trace files to examine state coverage in the waveform viewer. - Generate Prototype code from the model and ensure the generated code behaves the same as the model by comparing the output stimulus pattern with the output pattern from simulation.